paulodetarsofm/fullstack-hy2020.github.io--exercises/part2/phonebook/README.md

 Start `json-server` on port 3001 and make sure that the server returns the list of people by going to the address http://localhost:3001/persons in the browser.

 Modify the application such that the initial state of the data is fetched from the server using the axios-library.
 Complete the fetching with an Effect hook.

+## <a id="step-7"></a> Exercise 2.12: Phonebook, step 7

+Currently, the numbers that are added to the phonebook are not saved to a backend server.
+Fix this situation.

 ---